Tax on Crypto Interest: How Does it Work?

 Step 3 - On To Schedule D

 Schedule D is the final document that records all capital gains and losses in a tax year.
-So when you're done filling out form 8949, transfer your calculations.
+So when you're done filling out Form 8949, transfer your calculations.
 Whatever gets here is final.
 So make sure you confirm the records before submitting them.
 That way, you'll avoid tax penalties.

 Step 4 - Report Your Crypto Income

 Form 8949 and Schedule D are for reporting your capital gains and losses.
 You also have to fill out your income tax reports.
-Here are some of the documents you must fill in various categories:
+Here are some of the documents you must fill out in various categories:

 This is for income gotten from passive crypto investments.
 Crypto lending and staking fall into this category.

 This is for crypto miners or others who have crypto businesses.
 Based on the nature of their operations, they might also need to pay self-employment taxes (15.3%)